The struggle is real.

 Anyone who has ever written anything wordy – like an essay, dissertation or book – will know the frustration of writer’s block.
 It’s something that we will all face during our writing career, no matter how brief it may be!

-In the last year that I’ve been writing full-time, I’ve faced this debilitating demon on many occasions.
+In the last year, as I’ve been writing my book proposal, I’ve faced this debilitating demon on many occasions.
 Like most people I respond with procrastination, ie, checking Instagram and chatting away on WhatsApp; but this only leads to even more frustration that I’ve whittled away precious time without getting any closer to my word count goal…

 So, how do we overcome it?